R0Xofficial/MyCatBot/README.md

-# MyCatBot - Your Fun, Furry Assistant
+# MyCatbot - Your Fun, Furry Assistant

-Meet **MyCatBot**, the playful and quirky cat-themed Telegram bot that will make your chats more fun!
+Meet **MyCatbot**, the playful and quirky cat-themed Telegram bot that will make your chats more fun!
 Whether you want to hear a random meow, trigger a zoomie attack, or just get some cuddles, this bot is here to make your day better — one paw at a time!

 ## Features